What is an Infographic? Infographic Definition + 5 Examples

 - Infogram: This infographic design builder offers 30 free themes and allows for interactive embeddable infographics.

 These are all great programs that help you build professional infographics.
-It’s a great way for you to create great infographics that appeal to your audience.

 2. Look at existing infographics